ryersondmp/sa11y/README.md

 :arrow_right: [View project website and demo](https://ryersondmp.github.io/sa11y/)

 ## Updates
+* 10-03-2021
+    * Sa11y V2 is coming soon!
+We're currently in the process of refactoring our code base.
+Our goal is to make Sa11y easy to customize and implement across various content management systems and themes.
+We'll also be adding a few nifty features and rulesets.
+Stay tuned! - Adam

 * 12-02-2021
     * Enhancement: Error, Warning and Pass buttons are slightly smaller, but still adhere to WCAG AAA Target Size.
     * Enhancement: The summarized list of headings under "Page Outline" now only display a single number without H prefix.